-Over the years, breasts can lose their shape and firmness due to pregnancy, nursing, loss of skin elasticity, and the natural process of atrophy of the breast tissue after the childbearing years or as a result of weight loss.
-This may cause the breasts to sag and lose their shape, appearing “deflated,” especially in the upper breast.
-In these cases, there is a discrepancy between the skin envelope of the breast, which is excessive, relative to the remaining volume of breast tissue, which may be either adequate or deficient.
-Breast Lift surgery, or Mastopexy, is a surgical procedure that restores a more youthful appearance to breasts by raising and reshaping breasts.
-This procedure slows or reverses the effects of aging and gravity.
-It can also reduce the size of the areola, the darker skin surrounding the nipple, which often becomes wider after breast-feeding.
-If needed, a breast implant can also be inserted to add or restore the necessary volume to the upper breast for a more complete breast makeover.
+Over the years, breasts can lose their shape and firmness.
+Contributing factors are pregnancy, nursing, loss of skin elasticity, and the natural process of atrophy of the breast tissue after the childbearing years, or as a result of weight loss.
+These factors may cause the breasts to sag and lose their shape, appearing “deflated” – especially in the upper breast.
+Simply, there is too much skin relative to the remaining volume of breast tissue.
+Breast Lift surgery, or Mastopexy, is a surgical procedure that restores a more youthful appearance and perkiness to your breasts by raising and reshaping them.
+This procedure reverses the effects of aging and gravity on your breasts.
+It can also reduce the size of the areola, the darker skin surrounding the nipple, which often becomes wider after breastfeeding.
+If needed, a breast implant can also be used to add or restore the necessary volume to the upper breast for a fuller look.

-It is important to have realistic expectations because the effects of gravity, loss of breast tissue volume, and loss of skin elasticity continue to change over the course of time.
+It is important to have realistic expectations because breasts continue to change over time due to the effects of gravity, loss of breast tissue volume, and loss of skin elasticity.
 Even after surgery, patients should not expect the results to be permanent.

 The Breast Lift Procedure

-Mastopexy is performed in an outpatient surgery setting under light, general anesthesia to ensure that there is no pain or discomfort during the procedure.
-I also administer additional local anesthesia during the procedure to minimize any post-operative pain.
-A Mastopexy takes between 2 to 3 hours.
-I will determine how to approach your breast lift procedure based on the degree of sagging, or ptosis, which exists.
-It is natural to desire the shortest scar possible, and some patients find it difficult to understand why longer scar operations are sometimes needed.
-Generally, the more the breast has descended, and the more excess skin that exists, the more extensive the surgery needs to be and the longer the scar will be.
+administered during your procedure also minimizes any post-operative pain.
+A breast lift can take between 2 to 5 hours, depending on the amount of excess skin that needs to be removed.
+We will determine how to approach your breast lift procedure based on the degree of sagging, or ptosis, which exists.
+It is natural for patients to want the shortest scar possible, and some patients find it difficult to understand why longer scars are sometimes needed.
+The length of the scars is directly related to the degree of breast ptosis and amount of excess skin that needs to be removed to achieve the perky breast that is desired.
+Generally, the more the breast has descended, and the more excess skin that exists requires a more extensive surgery and a longer a scar.
 I always strive for the shortest scar possible, and typically utilize one of four techniques:

-To ensure proper healing, follow the detailed instructions you will be given at the time of your pre-operative consultation.
+To ensure proper healing, follow the detailed instructions given to you at the time of your pre-operative consultation.
 Most patients may return to normal daily activities within 24 to 48 hours.
 You may resume non-strenuous work within one week or less following the surgery.
 You should avoid lifting heavy objects for 3-4 weeks.
-If implants were used, do not lift anything over 5 pounds for the first five days, anything over 10 pounds for the first 10 days, and anything over 15 pounds for the first 15 days.
+If implants were used, do not lift anything over 5 pounds for the first five days, anything over 10 pounds for the first ten days, and anything over 15 pounds for the first fifteen days.
 You may gradually resume strenuous physical exercise after approximately three to four weeks.
-Women with implants placed under the muscle should avoid any exercises that engage the chest muscles (such as bench press, push-ups, and pectoral fly exercises) for the rest of their lives in order to minimize lateral displacement of the implants over time.
+Women with subpectoral implants are advised to avoid any exercises that directly engage the chest muscles (such as bench press, push-ups, and pectoral fly exercises) permanently, for the rest of their lives.
+Directly engaging the chest muscle with exercise may cause lateral displacement of the implants.